chearys/chearys-public/README.md

 **Chearys** is a ChatTriggers module for Hypixel Skyblock, designed to be lightweight and customizable.
 It offers a variety of features, with a focus on Kuudra.

 If you have any questions or encounter any problems, feel free to contact **@chearys.** on discord or join https://discord.gg/4VKqJhKvUQ.
+[ChatTriggers Website](https://www.chattriggers.com/modules/v/chearys) and [Github Website](https://github.com/chearys/chearys-public) are the only official places to download chearys from.

+This mod was created by @kwuromi. and @chearys. and can be contacted through discord via this [discord server](https://discord.gg/4VKqJhKvUQ).

 ## Features